kaapstorm/pregnant_justice/src/05_news.rst

 Herman took a breath, and jumped in.
 "Bill Palatine, the recently pregnant congressman from South Carolina, is not the only pregnant man.
-I know of one other.
-Myself."
+I know of one other:

+"Myself."

 "Damn," whispered Jonathan.
 "Sorry, Herman," he apologised.
 "I was not expecting that."